Myxelium/RandomMemerBot/readme.md

 ## Webpage for managing uploads
 once the project starts it will host a website where the user can access and upload sound clips.

-it will run on ssl ports if certificates exists.
-You can generate certficates using the script located at:
+it will run on ssl ports if certificates exists. you can generate certficates using the script located at:
-``./client/certs/create-cert.sh` using git-bash for example.
+``./client/certs/create-cert.sh` using git-bash for example. this is not mandatory and the server will use http if no certficates exists.

 ## Libraries Used